phalcon-orphanage/docs/en/reference/views.rst

     $view = new View();

-    //A trailing directory separator is required
+    // A trailing directory separator is required
     $view->setViewsDir("../app/views/");

     // Passing variables to the views, these will be created as local variables
     $view->setVar("someProducts", $products);
     $view->setVar("someFeatureEnabled", true);

-    //Start the output buffering
+    // Start the output buffering
     $view->start();

-    //Render all the view hierarchy related to the view products/list.phtml
+    // Render all the view hierarchy related to the view products/list.phtml
     $view->render("products", "list");

-    //Finish the output buffering
+    // Finish the output buffering
     $view->finish();

     echo $view->getContent();